 Edge Secure Network vs a traditional VPN

 Here’s a practical side-by-side to help you decide what’s best for you.
-Edgerouter vpn site to site
+Edge browser vpn guide for Microsoft Edge: setup, extensions, performance, and safety 2026

 - Scope of protection: